xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 ## Notes

+### Object-group and non-eTCAM?

 It's possible to define object-based ACLs and apply them in non-eTCAM systems.
 They will be expanded and programmed in the internal TCAM.
 But it will not be possible to use the compression.

+### Use of ranges

 Ranges are supported but within a limit of 24 range-IDs.

+### Compression

 We only support the level 3 compression:
 - source address, destination address, source port are compressed and stored in the external TCAM
 - destination port is not compressed and is stored in the internal TCAM
 - level 0 equals not-compressed

+### ACL content edition

 It's possible edit the object-groups in-place, without having to remove the acl from the interface.
 But an edition of netgroup or portgroup will force the replacement and reprogramming of the ACL.
 The counters will be reset.

+### Statistics

 Permits are not counted by default.
 It's necessary to enable another hw-profile to count permit but it will replace the QoS counters: